SushiDeliveryGuy/413_FinalProject/README.md

 ## Credentials

-For logging in, use the following credentials,
+For logging into the website use the following credentials,

 **Username:**

 **Password:**

 ## Links